tbfe-de/mc-cppfor-ex/clock-06z/README.md

 there is just one line of code to check for a verification that all is fine.

-This is the resulging class diagram:
+This is the resulting class diagram:

     +-----------------+
     |  <<interface>>  |